pranigopu/pranigopu.github.io/docs/philosophy/ethics/1-standard-of-value.md

 We observe that our existence is not self-contained, i.e. we need and can seek, gain and use matter from our environment to sustain our existence.
 Hence, we have the concept of value, i.e. that which we act to gain and/or keep.
 I shall argue that (1) only values give rise to the capacity for choice, (2) the only source of value is the sustenance of our existence.
 In this light, the standard of action is the standard of value, since how we must choose to act is shaped fundamentally by the values we must seek, gain and use.
 I shall also show how the nature of our existence and what it means to sustain it is shaped by the fact of volition.

 # Values as fundamental to the capacity for choice
 To choose is to focus one's awareness and conscious efforts on one alternative over another.
 If there is no reason to pick one alternative over another, such focus is essentially random or not self-driven (i.e. not based on one's own motives).
-Hence, an alternative — and hence volition — presupposes a goal with respect to which it can be judged and compared to other alternatives.
+Hence, an alternative — and thus volition — presupposes a goal with respect to which it can be judged and compared to other alternatives.
 I shall show in the next section that the basis of all goals is life, a state that gives rise to and requires the pursuit of values.
 In this light, we see that volition is meaningless without the standard of value (i.e. life), which means the standard of action is, fundamentally, the standard of value.

 # Exploring the nature of purpose, goals, values and life
 Steps taken for the exploration: